omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Extended Validation Authenticode certificates are issued by CA authorities like Comodo, Certum.
 Costs as much as $300/year.
+Non-EV certificates are also accepted.

-It requires a Company with:
+EV certificate requires a Company with:

 * Company domain Name
 * Company website with SSL certificate
 * Contact email ( corporate email on the same domain )
 * Legal company proof of existence
 * Other validation checks
+* Signing requires a 2 factor authentication ( password and USB token )

 Not sure a person can get an EV certificate.